johan-ekman/learning_python/README.md

 ### 6. Open the course in a notebook

 Find the course material in the Jupyter Notebook file tree navigator interface.
 All Jupyter Notebook files have the file extension `.ipynb`.
-The course material is in two different folders – one folder for the basics and one continuation course.
+The course notebooks is in two different folders – one folder for Python basics and one continuation course.

 You start with the notebooks in the folder "basics_course".
 This is for the absolute beginner.
 The first part is named `chapter_1-7.ipynb`, which includes a course introduction.
 Begin with this file!
+In the continuation course notebook, we learn about creating and managing files, writing our own text recognition software with regular expressions, and web scraping.
+There is also a project assignment where you get to extract information from 5,000 pdf files!

 ![image](course_material/readme/course_start.png)

 That's it!
 You can now begin the course.
 Good luck!
+Oh, one more thing:

 ## Beginner?
 Read this as well

 As you can see in the image just above this section, all notebooks included in the course have a small book icon.
 There is the two parts of the actual course (the files `chapter_1-7.ipynb`and `chapter_8-15.ipynb`), and the notebook with the solutions to the course's exercises – `solutions.ipynb`.

 But I also recommend that you create your own notebook to experiment with.
 It's easy!
 You just press the `New` button up on the right and then choose "Python 3" under "Notebook" in the dropdown:

 ![image](course_material/readme/create_nb.png)